Rebo (comics): Saturn against the Earth

 Saturn against the Earth (Saturno contro la Terra) was a comics series created by Zavattini, Pedrocchi and Scolari.
-This saga was published in installments in the weeklies I tre porcellini (1936–1937), Topolino (1937–1938), Paperino e altre avventure (1940) and then back to Topolino (1941-1946).
+This saga was published in installments in the weeklies I tre porcellini (1936–1937), Topolino (1937–1938), Donald Duck and Other Adventures (Paperino e altre avventure) (1940) and then back to Topolino (1941-1946).
 In 1940 the first episodes of the saga were published in the United States in the comic book Future Comics.
 It was the first Italian comics story published in the United States.

 In this saga Rebo, the dictator of Saturn, is a cruel leader, an outright representation of evil, whose crest resembles the feared dragons of antiquity.
 He allies with the Earthman Leducq in order to conquer Earth, but his invasion fails thanks to Earth scientist Dr. Marcus and his assistants Ciro and Bastiano ("Saturno contro la Terra" (Saturn against the Earth)), and Rebo is killed.
 The saga continues with the resurrection of Rebo thanks to the Saturn scientist Netro in "Rebo ritorna" (Rebo returns), and the subsequent episodes The War of the Planets (La Guerra dei Pianeti), Rebo's Shadow (L'Ombra di Rebo), The Ice Cloud (La Nube di Gelo), The Fire Sources (Sorgenti di Fuoco) and The Air Sphere (La Sfera d'Aria).
 After Rebo's change of heart and the rapprochement between Saturn and Earth, the villain's role falls on the evil scientist, Netro, who hatches a plan to shatter the whole Earth.
 The series ended in 1946 with the last episode, The End of the World (La Fine del Mondo).